This quick and easy mint lemonade uses fresh mint from the garden to make a refreshing summer drink. Add a little bourbon or gin to make a cocktail!

 Want more lemonade ideas?
 Try this frozen strawberry lemonade from Girl Heart Food!

-Lavender Simple Syrup:
+Mint Simple Syrup:

 - 1 cup sugar